linux-system-roles/vpn/README.md

 `shared_key_src` indicates the path to a file on the controller host containing a PSK to be copied to the `ipsec.secrets` file on the managed node.

-`shared_key_content` contains the actual PSK in a vault secret or base64 encoded string.
-This will also be copied to the `ipsec.secrets` file on the managed node.

-**Notes: It is not recommended to populate either of these two fields, since the role will automatically generate a secure pre-shared key if none is provided by the user.
+**Notes: It is recommended to not specify a pre-shared key, since the role will automatically generate a secure pre-shared key if none is provided by the user.
 If the user does wish to provide their own pre-shared key, the recommendation is to vault encrypt the value.
 See https://docs.ansible.com/ansible/latest/user_guide/vault.html.
-Also, since it is still unclear how the role will allow users to specific pre-shared keys for each pair of hosts in a tunnel, it is reiterated that users should rely on the role's abilty to generate secure pre-shared keys automatically.**
+Also, since it is still unclear how the role will allow users to specific pre-shared keys for each pair of hosts in a tunnel, it is reiterated that users should rely on the role's ability to generate secure pre-shared keys automatically.**

 ### public_key

 `public_key_src` specifies a path to a file on the controller host containing the public key used by this host for public key authentication without certificates.
 Otherwise, the user can directly specify the public key for this host by populating `public_key_content`. `public_key_content` can also accept a CKAID or nickname for a public key in the NSS database.

 Note that `public_key_src` and `public_key_content` may also be specified as host-scoped Ansible variables.
-The variable names in this case will be `vpn_public_key_src` and `vpn_public_key_content`..
+The variable names in this case will be `vpn_public_key_src` and `vpn_public_key_content`.

 If neither `public_key_src` nor `public_key_content` is populated, the role will generate key pairs for each host.